jundalisay/superb/content/en/research/mohammad/quran/sura-046a.md

 {{< s v="9" >}}  Say, “I am not different from the other messengers; and I do not know what will be done with me, or with you.
 I only follow what is in- spired in me, and I am only a clear warner.”
 {{< s v="10" >}}  Say, “Have you considered?
 What if it is from Allah and you disbelieve in it?
-A witness from the Children of Israel testified to its like, and has believed, while you turned arrogant.
+A witness from the Jews testified to its like, and has believed, while you turned arrogant.
 <!-- Allah does not guide the unjust people. -->”
 {{< s v="11" >}}  Those who disbelieve say to those who believe, “If it were anything good, they would not have preceded us to it.”
 And since they